-Many resources are available to help you succeed.
+Many resources are available to help you succeed; please take advantage of them; they are here for your benefit.
 The College offers a wide range of services designed to help you achieve your goals:

-- Tutoring at the Center for Student Success; - Academic advising; - · Financial aid and related support services; - · Library, computers, breakout rooms and study lounges; - · Service learning and career placement; - · Student Life activities; honors programs; athletics; - · Special instructional strategies; and - Campus View housing.
+- Tutoring at the Center for Student Success; - Academic advising; - · Financial aid and related support services; - · Library, computers, breakout rooms and study lounges; - Service learning and career placement; - Student Life activities; honors programs; athletics; - · Special instructional strategies; and - Campus View housing.